Izardo/pands-project-2021/README.md

 #### Histogram with density plot

-With the following code, each histogram plot is merged with a density plot for observing the each variable for the three species.
+With the following code, each histogram plot is merged with a density plot for observing each variable and comparing the measurements of all three species.

 ```
 def hist():